Why do you need a minute book?

 - Board of directors:

-- If initial directors are not identified in the certificate/articles, an executed action by the sole incorporator appointing these individuals.
+- If initial directors are not identified in the certificate/articles/charter, an executed action by the sole incorporator appointing these individuals to serve on the board is typically prepared.

 - An executed organizational consent or signed minutes of an organizational meeting in which the basic operations of the company are set forth.

-- Minutes of all meetings signed by the secretary of the meeting.
+- Minutes of all duly convened meetings (where a quorum is present, etc.) and signed by the secretary of the meeting.

-- All written consents approving actions between meetings, executed by all board members.
+- All written consents approving actions between meetings, executed by all board members (noting that any written action outside of a “live” meeting must be an action by unanimous written consent).

-In addition, for ease of reference, you might want to include a list of current officers and directors (including whether they serve as the designee for a given class or series of capital stock), as well as any foreign qualification documents and the company’s tax ID and employer identification numbers.
+In addition, for ease of reference, you might want to include a list of current officers and directors as well as any foreign qualification documents and the company’s tax ID and employer ID numbers.

-Your lawyer can keep the original minute book materials (though most of the materials will be digital files).
-Many companies will keep an electronic minute book using a cloud-based service to store and share materials.
-If your company does that, you can use a file structure organized as described above, which will be leveraged as part of any data room that you create for material transactions (financings or liquidation events).
+Your lawyer can keep the original minute book materials on-hand, but many companies will also keep an electronic minute book, using a cloud-based service to store and share materials.
+If your company does that, you can use a file structure organized as described above.